shubham-indalkar/mu-results-update/README.md

 &nbsp; 3.
 The bot will give the unique ID of your channel.

+### Bot setup

+&nbsp; 1.
+Add the bot to your channel.

+&nbsp; 2.
+Give admin rights to the bot.

 ### Declare your keys in environment

 Running the bot in local will required creating an `.env` file with the following contents: